 access can be achieved and where a water supply approach main is required to service the wider development.
-This also coincides with the current location of an irrigation pipeline property.
+This also coincides with the current location of an irrigation pipeline (no easement recorded) running north-south through the Power supply is relatively straight forward, with connection property.
 Cobbs Hill Road cannot accept a major increase in vehicular movements without upgrade to its pavement.